 Issues for new contributors

 New contributors should look for the following tags when searching for a first contribution to the TensorFlow code base.
-We strongly recommend that new contributors tackle “easy” and "good first issue" projects first; this helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor.
+We strongly recommend that new contributors tackle “good first issue” and "contributions welcome" projects first; this helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor.

 If you are interested in recruiting a team to help tackle a large-scale problem or a new feature, please email the developers@ group and review our current list of RFCs.